homebysix/auto-update-magic/README.md

     ./jss_helper promote
     ```

-    :warning: Note: If your JSS uses a self-signed certificate, you'll get errors that say `InsecureRequestWarning: Unverified HTTPS request is being made.` This is normal, but you should really invest in a proper SSL cert if this is your production JSS.
+    ⚠️ Note: If your JSS uses a self-signed certificate, you'll get errors that say `InsecureRequestWarning: Unverified HTTPS request is being made.` This is normal, but you should really invest in a proper SSL cert if this is your production JSS.

 5. All the policies for which there is a newer package available will be listed.
 Type the number corresponding to your "Firefox" policy.